wandb/weave/examples/prompts/FEEDBACK_SPRINT.md

 **Colabs**

-Alternatively you could try one of the [LLM Monitoring colabs here](https://github.com/wandb/weave/tree/sep23_feedback_programme/examples/prompts/llm_monitoring) or the [Traces colabs here](https://github.com/wandb/weave/tree/sep23_feedback_programme/examples/prompts/trace_debugging)
+Alternatively you could try one of the [LLM Monitoring colabs here](https://github.com/wandb/weave/tree/sep23_feedback_programme/examples/prompts/llm_monitoring)

 ### 2. Give feedback, win swag
 We'll select 10 people who provide the team feedback on W&B Prompts.
 To chat with and give feedback to the W&B Engineering team you have 2 options: